gitlabhq/gitlabhq/doc/administration/plugins.md

 That's it!
 Assuming the plugin code is properly implemented the hook will fire as appropriate.
 Plugins file list is updated for each event.
 There is no need to restart GitLab to apply a new plugin.

+If a plugin executes with non-zero exit code or GitLab fails to execute it, a message will be logged to `plugin.log`.

 ## Validation

 Writing own plugin can be tricky and its easier if you can check it without altering the system.
 We provided a rake task you can use with staging environment to test your plugin before using it in production.
 The rake task will use a sample data and execute each of plugins.
 By output you should be able to determine if system sees your plugin and if it was executed without errors.

 ```bash
 # Omnibus installations